 Piano

-Kai-Ching Chang, pianist is the only winner of Prix de Musique de Chambre from Fontainebleau School in France in 2010.
+Pianist Kai-Ching Chang is the only winner of Prix de Musique de Chambre from Fontainebleau School in France in 2010.
 She is also the third prize winner of Czech Prague Music Festival Piano Competition, Youth Division in Asia (1999); first prize winner of 7th Annual National Piano Competition of Taiwan Victor Musical Instrument Company (1994); and finalist of New Tang Dynasty International Piano Competition in New York (2008).
-As winner of the Longy School of Music Concerto Competition in 2008, she performed the Shostakovich Piano Concerto No.1 with Longy Chamber Orchestra.
+As winner of the Longy School of Music Concerto Competition in 2008, she performed the Shostakovich Piano Concerto No.1 with the Longy Chamber Orchestra.

 Harvey Diamond is one of the most accomplished jazz pianists in the Boston area.
 Over the years he has performed across the U.S. and in Europe.
 In Boston he has performed at Ryles Jazz Club, the Acton Jazz Café, the Regatta Bar, The Colonial Inn in Concord and many more venues.
 He has been a guest on WGBH Radio on the Eric Jackson Show "Eric in the Evening".